-Our mission is to conduct certification of prevention professionals, to uphold ethical standards, and to promote professional development and growth.
+Our mission is to conduct certification of prevention professionals, to uphold ethical standards and to promote professional development and growth.

 The PSCBW was established March 6, 2002, as a Washington State non-profit corporation and is a member board of the International Certification and Reciprocity Consortium (IC&RC).
-The PSCBW conducts a peer review process for certification of prevention professionals and for renewals of individuals who have obtained their Associate Prevention Professional and Certified Prevention Professional credentials.
+In addition, PSCBW is an IRS tax-exempt professional board 501(c)(6) since May 15, 2010.
+The PSCBW conducts a peer review process for certification of prevention professionals and for renewals of individuals who have obtained their Certified Prevention Professional credential.
+Individuals whose certification lapsed may opt to apply for re-certification.